Union for Ethical Biotrade: Standard

 UEBT manages the Ethical BioTrade Standard, which provides a basis for UEBT Trading Members to improve their biodiversity sourcing practices.
 UEBT members develop biodiversity management systems that further the implementation of the Ethical BioTrade Standard in all their own operations involving natural ingredients, as well as throughout their supply chains.

 In joining UEBT, a company agrees to comply with the principles of Ethical BioTrade.
 This means using practices that promote the sustainable use of natural ingredients, while ensuring that all contributors along the supply chain are paid fair prices and share the benefits derived from the use of biodiversity.
 The Ethical BioTrade Standard is mainstreamed in the operations of UEBT trading members, including for instance in research, innovation and development.

 UEBT members undergo regular audits by independent third party verification bodies.
 UEBT works with the following Verification Bodies: Imaflora, SGS Qualifor, NaturaCert, Control Union Certifications, Ecocert SA, SGS del Peru S.A.C., Soil Association, IBD Certificações (IBD), Biotropico S.A., IMO do Brasil, and Rainforest Alliance.

 The Ethical BioTrade Standard builds on the seven Principles and Criteria as developed by the UNCTAD BioTrade Initiative.
 First established in 2007, it was revised in April 2011, following the requirements of the ISEAL Alliance and the World Trade Organization (WTO).
 These requirements include the need to periodically review the Standard and ensure wide stakeholder involvement during the review process.

 Biodiversity Barometer

 Every year the UEBT publishes the Biodiversity Barometer.
 The Biodiversity Barometer contains the results of awareness studies commissioned by UEBT and provides insights on evolving biodiversity awareness among consumers and how the beauty industry reports on biodiversity.
 The Barometer is used as one of the indicators for measuring progress towards meeting the Aichi Biodiversity Target 1 in the Biodiversity Indicators Partnership's Aichi Passport.

 Members

-The Union for Ethical BioTrade has several types of trading members: brands, producers and processing companies, mainly in the global cosmetics, pharmaceutical and food sector.
+UEBT has several types of trading members: brands, producers and processing companies, mainly in the global cosmetics, pharmaceutical and food sector.
 Current UEBT trading members include Natura, Weleda, Laboratoires Expanscience and Aroma Forest.
 UEBT also has affiliate members, which currently include the International Finance Corporation (IFC), MEB - Movimento Empresarial Brasileiro pela Biodiversidade, PhytoTrade Africa and Rongead.

 Funding

-The Union for Ethical BioTrade is financed by membership fees and contributions from donors.
+UEBT is financed by membership fees and contributions from donors.